LouieSankey/Spiral_Server/README.md

 ![spiral-icon](https://user-images.githubusercontent.com/8163492/106222026-85ee3600-6193-11eb-808b-e01853c7bf3b.png)

+Spiral - Mindfulness, Productivity.

+Server built with Node.js, Express, Knex, and Postgres.

 Live App: https://spiral-ebon.vercel.app/

 Client Repo: https://github.com/LouieSankey/Spiral-React/

-Server built with Javascript & Express, with third party libraries including Morgan, Helment, and CORS. \
+## Spiral

 Spiral combines an Agile time estimation strategy with the utility of a pomodoro timer to give you an incredibly simple all in one time managment tool.